mxpiotrowski/pandoc-lecturenotes/sample.md

 @Klaus1961 coins the term [*Geräteentfremdung*]{lang=de}.
 :::

+The title for the bibliography can be controlled using the `reference-section-title` metadata option, as usual.

 ## Controlling Image Attributes on Embedded Slides

 Deckset does not support attributes, so the filter strips them off.
 This can be used to control the size of images for embedded slides (which are automatically scaled by Deckset).